PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 ## Sort Order in Column Storage

-In a column store, it doesn’t necessarily matter in which order the rows are stored.
+In a column store, it doesn't necessarily matter in which order the rows are stored.
 However, we can choose to impose an order, like we did with SSTables previously, and use that as an indexing mechanism.

 We can only reconstruct a row because we know that the kth item in one column belongs to the same row as the kth item in another column.